Mixed-state additivity properties of magic monotones based on quantum relative entropies for single-qubit states and beyond: Magic states and magic monotones

 We define magic monotones for $(\alpha,z)\in\mathcal{D}$ as

 Analogously, we denote

 In the following, we call these monotones R\'enyi relative entropies of magic.
 In particular, we have

-Note that since the $\alpha$-$z$ R\'enyi relative entropies are lower semicontinuous, we can replace the above infimum with a minimum~\cite{rubboli2022new}.
+Note that since the $\alpha$-$z$ R\'enyi relative entropies are lower semicontinuous, we can replace the above infimum with a minimum~\cite{rubboli2024new}.
 In Appendix~\ref{convergence monotone} we prove that we can recover the latter monotones as pointwise limits of the monotone~\eqref{problem}.
 Namely, we have

-The $\mathfrak{D}_{\alpha,z}$ do not increase under any set of free operations that map stabilizer states into stabilizer states, i.e. they are indeed magic monotones.
+The $\mathfrak{D}_{\alpha,z}$ do not increase under any set of free operations that map stabilizer states into stabilizer states, i.e., they are indeed magic monotones.
 The latter property is a straightforward consequence of the fact that the underlying $D_{\alpha,z}$ satisfies the data-processing inequality.
 Moreover, it is easy to prove that the $\mathfrak{D}_{\alpha,z}$ are sub-additive for general states.

 The $\alpha$-$z$ R\'enyi relative entropies encompass many well-known quantities.
 The relative entropy of magic was first introduced in the seminal work~\cite{veitch2014resource} and was the first monotone based on a quantum relative entropy to be proposed.
 The relative entropy of magic is equal to $\mathfrak{D}$ defined in~\eqref{definitions}.
+We remark that our definition differs from the relative entropy of magic introduced in~\cite{bu2023quantum}.
+Explicitly, we consider the case where the relative entropy is minimized over all stabilizer states.
+However, in~\cite{bu2023quantum}, the authors consider the minimization over the set of minimal stabilizer projection states.
 The stabilizer fidelity was first introduced in~\cite{bravyi2019simulation} and is defined as

 where $F(\rho, \sigma) := ( \Trm|\sqrt{\rho}\sqrt{\sigma}| )^2$ is the Uhlmann's fidelity.
-We have the relationship $\mathfrak{D}_{1/2,1/2}(\rho) = -\log{\mathfrak{F}(\rho)}$.
+We have the relationship $\mathfrak{D}_{\frac{1}{2},\frac{1}{2}}(\rho) =-\log{\mathfrak{F}(\rho)}$.
 The generalized robustness of magic was later introduced in~\cite{Liu2019oneshot,seddon2021quantifying} and it is defined as

 The generalized robustness of magic is connected to the monotone based on the max-relative entropy through the relation $\mathfrak{D}_{\max}(\rho)=\log{(\Lambda^+(\rho))}$.
 In Fig.~\ref{fig: alpha-z} we show where the latter monotones are located in the $\alpha$-$z$ plane.
 We show in red the boundary of the DPI region $|(1-\alpha)/z|=1$.
 Notably, the latter line contains the stabilizer fidelity, the min, and the max-relative entropy of magic.
 As we discuss below, these monotones on the boundary satisfy stronger additivity properties than the one located at the interior of the DPI region.